 You won’t find that many accommodation choices in Silverton.
-You can choose to continue further south to Durango, or settling in for the night at the Grand Imperial Hotel, Villa Dallavalle Inn or the The Bent Elbow Hotel and Restaurant.
+You can choose to continue further south to Durango, or settle in for the night at the Grand Imperial Hotel, Villa Dallavalle Inn or The Bent Elbow Hotel and Restaurant.

 3. Explore Scenic Durango

 Continue 48 miles south technically off the Million Dollar Highway but still in the same region and you’ll arrive in the sprawling city of Durango, Colorado.
 Durango is a bigger city with the majority of it being on the modern side.
 For those of you wanting to experience the more quaint, historical side of Durango, head to Durango’s historical downtown.